 Tom grew up in the Twin Cities and graduated from the University of St. Thomas with a Bachelor's degree in Business.
 He went on to earn his MBA in Finance from the University of Minnesota.
 Tom's involvement in the community has included school board service, coaching, and sitting on numerous non-profit boards including a large land trust in Western Wisconsin.
 Tom and his wife, Maureen, raised their son in New Brighton, Minnesota, where they now reside.

-Tonya Quade, Corporate Administrator, has been part of the Carlson Capital Management team for sixteen years, allowing her to contribute to the firm with a wide breadth of responsibility.
+Tonya Quade, Corporate Administrator, has been part of the Carlson Capital Management team for more than twenty years, allowing her to contribute to the firm with a wide breadth of responsibility.
 Tonya manages the firm’s accounting activities, human resource functions and general corporate administration operations.
-In addition, she is responsible for managing the day-to-day operations of Carlson Trust (the firm’s trust administration entity), and serving as donor advised fund administrator for the American Center for Philanthropy, a non-profit organization seeded by Carlson Capital Management.
+In addition, she is responsible for serving as donor advised fund administrator for the American Center for Philanthropy, a non-profit organization seeded by Carlson Capital Management.